 Joanne C. Hillhouse received the David Hough Literary Prize from the Caribbean Writer.

-Floree Williams (now Whyte) received the (Antigua and Barbuda) National Youth Award for achievement in the literary arts; don’t remember if it was also for literary arts but Zahra Airall also received an NYA
+Floree Williams (now Whyte) received the (Antigua and Barbuda) National Youth Award for achievement in the literary arts; don’t remember if it was also for literary arts but Zahra Airall also received an NYA in this year

 Joanne C. Hillhouse received the Michael and Marilee Fairbanks International Fellowship to participate in the Breadloaf Writers Conference.

 National Awards – Officer of the Most Precious Order of Princely Heritage, OH – Dr. Bille Dyer & Knight Commander of the Most Distinguished Order of the Nation, KCN – Keithlyn Smith

 Althea Prince receives the Antigua and Barbuda International Literary Festival Award for Excellence in the Literary Arts

 Carolyn Providence was nominated for the Best Spoken Word album at the National Underground Spoken Word and Poetry Awards.